 The Hanson Technology Center was opened for classes in September 2016 and continues to operate reliably.
 Changes in machine laboratories required increased ventilation requirements which were added in May 2019.
 The building mechanical system is working well; however, humidity continues to be a challenge that impacts the lab machinery.
-The main mechanical issue is the multi-stack chiller, whose compressors require early replacement.
-The exhaust system in the welding laboratory is unable to handle the current welding fumes and particulates and will require modification to the ventilation/exhaust system.
-The installation of an exterior manifold gas system to provide various gasses to individual welding booths would reduce potential safety hazards within the welding laboratory and reduce overall gas usage.
-A current study of the system is in progress to inform the changes necessary.
+The multi-stack chiller has had challenges with the compressors, requiring an early replacement.
+The exhaust system in the welding laboratory is unable to handle the current welding fumes and particulates and requires modification to the ventilation/exhaust system.
+Currently a new system is in design and will also include an exterior manifold gas system to provide various gasses to individual welding booths, reducing potential safety hazards within the welding laboratory and reduce overall gas usage.

 Todd Center was purchased by the College in 2018 but was originally built in 2002.
-The building has aged well, but mechanical systems are reaching the end of useful life.
+The building has aged well, but some mechanical systems are reaching the end of useful life.
 The College invested in a major cooling plant upgrade in the summer of 2020.
+The boiler is planned for replacement in fiscal year 2025-2026.
 The building automation system front-end was upgraded in 2021 and the equipment controls which were at the end of useful life were included in a project completed in 2023.
 Lighting is original fluorescent fixtures and needs to be upgraded.